Astronomy

 Origin of MassThe proton weighs \(938.3\) MeV/c², about 100 times the combined mass of its quarksQCD attributes mass to the kinetic energy of quarks and gluon fields (\(E = mc^2\))No rigorous analytical calculation from first principles; only lattice QCD simulations approach the result

-Origin of SpinThe proton has a spin of \(\frac{1}{2}\) (in units of \(\hbar\))The three valence quarks should be the main sourceQuarks contribute only ~30% of the total spin; gluons and orbital moments fill the rest in an still imprecise way
+Origin of SpinThe proton has a spin of \(\frac{1}{2}\) (in units of \(\hbar\))The three valence quarks should be the main sourceQuarks contribute only ~30% of the total spin; gluons and orbital moments fill the rest in a still imprecise way

 Quark ConfinementNo free quark has ever been observed in natureQCD predicts that the force between quarks increases with distance, making their separation impossibleNo formal mathematical demonstration of confinement

 N.B.: These three mysteries are intimately linked: confinement conditions the internal structure of the proton, which determines both the mass distribution and the spin distribution.
-The future EIC (Electron-Ion Collider), scheduled to start operating around 2030-2035, is specifically designed to provide quantitative answers to these open questions.
+The future EIC (Electron-Ion Collider), scheduled to start around 2030-2035, is specifically designed to provide quantitative answers to these open questions.

 At the Heart of Matter: The Proton's Well-Kept Secrets At the Heart of Matter: The Proton's Well-Kept Secrets